Plan and run test suites

 A test suite runs as a collection of test runs.

-By default, all the tests included in the test suite will run unless certain tests were excluded in the planning stage.
+By default, all the tests included in the test suite are run unless certain tests were excluded in the planning stage.

 To run a test suite: